parthivrmenon/aws_saa/10_route_53.md

     - Use Cases: website localization, restrict content distribution, load balancing
     - can be associated with Health Checks

-- Multi-Value Answer
+- **Multi-Value Answer**
-    - return multiple records
+    - return multiple records (maximum of 8)
-    - can be associated with Health Checks
+    - can be associated with Health Checks so that only healthy records are returned
-    - upto 8 Healthy records
-    - client-size loadbalancing
+    - client-side loadbalancing

-- Geoproximity (using Route 53 Traffic Flow feature)
+- **Geoproximity** (using Route 53 Traffic Flow paid feature)
     - Resources can be assigned a 'bias' (1 to 99, -1 to -99)
     - a bias controls the size of the region considered as within proximity
     - +ve values of bias increase the size, -ve values decrease it